rutgerhofste/notebook_gis_plotting/readme.md

-# A comparison of several plotting techniques for Jupyter Notebooks compared.
+# A comparison of several plotting techniques for Jupyter Notebooks.

 if you miss a repo please PR.